Astra-API/slate/source/includes/schema/market.md

 Example 2:

-ASTRA uses `Market` when returning the complete list of supported markets using the `/markets` REST endpoint.
+Astra uses `Market` when returning the complete list of supported markets using the `/markets` REST endpoint.
 For examples, refer to 'Public HTTP API' > 'Get Markets'.

 |Name|Type|Required|Description|
 |---|---|---|---|---|